What Is a Master’s Degree? A 2025 Guide

 2. Take the Relevant Tests

 In your application form, you will need to include details of your personal, academic, and (if applicable) professional background.
-You may also be asked to include information about your extracurricular activities.
+In addition, you may also be asked to include information about your extracurricular activities.

 5. Write Your Personal Statement

-Some call it a personal statement, some call it an application essay, but they mean the same thing.
-This is where you outline your motivation for applying, share a bit more about yourself, and explain what you will contribute to the program.
-This is an important part of the application process and one you shouldn’t take lightly.
+While some call it a personal statement, some call it an application essay, essentially they mean the same thing.
+Equally important, this is the moment where you can outline your motivation for applying, share a bit more about yourself, and explain what you will bring to the program.
+Your personal statement should explain:

 6. Pay the Application Fee

-When applying for a master’s degree, some programs require an application fee to cover their administration and processing costs.
-The fee varies across programs.
+When applying for a master’s degree, some programs require an application fee to cover their admin and processing costs.
+Although the fee varies across programs, the normal range is between around US$50 – $150.

 Student Loans